 \subsection{Expected Coverage}

-We now turn our attention to how much of the terminating state space $\mathcal{X}$ we can expect to \emph{cover} with submodular upper bounds after $m$ uniformely sampled trajectories~(Assumption~\ref{ass:uniform_pf}).
+We now study how much of the terminating state space $\mathcal{X}$ we can expect to \emph{cover} with submodular upper bounds after $m$ uniformly sampled trajectories~(Assumption~\ref{ass:uniform_pf}).
 To achieve this, we begin by recovering the probability of sampling trajectories such that a bound on $R(x)$ emerges, for any terminating state $x\in\mathcal{X}$.
-As two edges in the graph $G(x)$ may share a common vertex, we must account for the dependencies between the edges (and thus between different upper bounds for the same $R(x)$).
+As two edges in the graph $G(x)$ may share a common vertex, we must account for the dependencies between the edges (i.e. between different upper bounds for the same $R(x)$).
 Using classical results in probabilistic combinatorics, we obtain the following:

-\begin{theorem}[Probability of producing a submodular upper bound] Let $Q(m)$ be the number of distinct upper bounds on the reward of a terminating state $x$ for any $x\in\mathcal X$ given a dataset of $m$ trajectories~(Assumption~\ref{ass:uniform_pf}).
+\begin{theorem}[Probability of producing a submodular upper bound] Let $Q(m)$ be the number of trajectory pairs generating upper bounds on the reward of any terminating state $x\in\mathcal X$ given $m$ trajectories~(Assumption~\ref{ass:uniform_pf}).
 We have that

 where